Had3r/za-Szklem-Foto/README.md

 - <a href="https://www.gatsbyjs.com/plugins/gatsby-plugin-optimize-svgs/?=svgr">gatsby-plugin-optimize-svgs</a> allowed me to minimize the SVG output to the filesystem during compilation
 - finally, using <a href="https://www.gatsbyjs.com/plugins/gatsby-plugin-preload-fonts/?=preload-f">gatsby-plugin-preload-fonts</a> enables preloads all necessary fonts per route to decrease time to first meaningful paint

+## Workflow

+The content of the website can be fully managed by a non-technical person.
+Thanks to the integration with Contentful, the user, by changing the content and clicking publish, triggers the webhook which runs the build on the Vercel platform.

+**_Build time is a maximum of 2 minutes._**

 ## My helpers, which I referred to when building the site

 - Naming branches: https://codeburst.io/let-the-branch-name-do-all-the-talking-in-git-e614ff85aa30